GoatFather013/2025-my-certification-study-guide/README.md

 **My Experience:**
 - **Kubernetes:**
-  - 2.5 years of experience working with Amazon EKS, a managed Kubernetes platform, home labs and production clusters.
+  - 2.5 years of experience working with Amazon EKS, Google Kubernetes Engine, home labs and production clusters.

 - **Cloud:**
   - 9 years of experience working with AWS.